softwarespot/jquery-handlebars/README.md

 	bower install jquery-handlarbars2
 ```

-Otherwise just include `jquery-handlebars.min.js` somewhere in your document and preferable after jQuery (since it relies on jQuery).
+Otherwise just include `jquery-handlebars.min.js` somewhere in your document and preferably after jQuery (since it relies on jQuery).

 ## Documentation